piyueh/geoclaw-neck-test/README.md

 The followings are the dependencies required.
 The versions of these dependencies are the ones I used.
 It doesn't mean other versions do not work.
-It's just saying I don't know what will happen if other versions are used.
+It's just saying I don't know what will happen if using different versions.

 1. gfortran 8
 2. python 3.6.8